Skip to content

 • Married filing jointly: Full contribution up to $236,000; phases out between $236,000–$246,000; no direct contribution above $246,000

 If your income falls in the phase-out range, you can make a partial contribution.
-If you're above the limit entirely, a direct Roth IRA contribution isn't available to you — but you may still have options (more on that below).
+If you're above the upper limit, a direct Roth IRA contribution isn't available to you — but you may still have options (see below).

 Both have a role, and the right answer depends on your tax situation.

-A Roth IRA contribution makes the most sense when you expect to be in a higher tax bracket in the future than you are today.
-You pay taxes now, at your current rate, and every dollar of future growth comes out tax-free.
-In retirement, that tax-free income also gives you more flexibility — it doesn't add to your Medicare premium calculation, it doesn't push more of your Social Security income into the taxable column, and it's not subject to Required Minimum Distributions.
+A Roth IRA contribution makes the most sense when you expect to be in a higher tax bracket later than you are now.
+You pay taxes on the money going in, and every dollar of future growth comes out tax-free.
+In retirement, that tax-free income also gives you more flexibility: it doesn't affect your Medicare premium calculation, it doesn't push more of your Social Security income into the taxable column, and it's not subject to Required Minimum Distributions.

-A traditional IRA contribution, by contrast, may give you a tax deduction now — but you'll pay taxes on every dollar you withdraw in retirement.
+A traditional IRA contribution may give you a tax deduction now — but you'll pay taxes on every dollar you withdraw in retirement.

-When in doubt, Roth tends to win for people who expect their retirement income to be meaningful and don't need the deduction today.
+When in doubt, Roth tends to win for people who expect meaningful retirement income and don't need the deduction today.

 What If You're Over the Income Limit?